Mortgage Calculator in New Mexico (December 2024)

 Homeowners Insurance

 Homeowners insurance protects your property and personal belongings from damage or theft.
 It also provides liability coverage if someone is injured on your property.
-The average homeowners insurance in New Mexico is $1,857 per year.
+The average homeowners insurance in New Mexico costs $1,857 per year.

 discount icon